jkosciessa/carl/README.md

 ## **Installation**
 -------------

-After downloading, simply add the toolbox path.
+After downloading, add the toolbox path.
 The toolbox requires a version of MATLAB and has been tested with R2016b.

 ## **Credits**
 -------------